 Third, if your Windows 10 edition/version is no longer supported by Microsoft, then you really should update to the most recent version.
 When a Windows 10 version falls off the Microsoft support schedule, Microsoft stops providing security updates for it.
 That means the older your Windows 10 system gets, the more vulnerabilities will be found for it that will not be patched.
 That makes your computer much more vulnerable to hacking attempts.

 I’m not thrilled about the news that Windows 10 will have to be updated so often but unfortunately that’s the way Microsoft has decided things will be from now on.
 If you continue to opt out of updating Windows 10 you’re putting your computer, your personal information, and even your company at risk.
 It’s really just not worth it.
 At Denton Business Solutions we consider Windows updates a critical task in managing a secure, stable and productive IT environment.
-If you need help getting the most out of your IT assets or you’re worried about keeping your systems secure, please let us know and we’d be happy to help you.
+Thank you for taking the time to read our article today.
+I hope it was useful!
+If you have any questions or comments for us please leave them below.